 Many brands of hot press paper have difficulties.
 Some papers easily slough-off or abrade while attempting to lift paint with a sponge.
 This changes the surface texture, making correction difficult.
 Some papers are prone to sizing issues either caused by uneven sizing during manufacture or by mold organisms attacking the sizing during storage.
 This symptom becomes evident when the new sheet of white paper is wet for a painting.
 The paper looks like it has oily spots, which may, or may not, disappear when the painting dries.
 A good hot press paper does not have these issues.

 This past fall, I taught a workshop in Vancouver, Washington.
 One evening at the First Friday Art Walk, while touring galleries, we ran across a series of beautiful bird paintings on hot press watercolor paper.
-On visiting with artist, Bev Jozwiak, she kindly shared that she was using Stonehenge paper.
+The artist, Bev Jozwiak, kindly shared that she was using Stonehenge paper.

 This paper is Manufactured in the U.S.A. and distributed by Legion Paper.
 (Incidentally, the paper has no watermark.)

-Stonehenge Hot press—my new favorite hot press—a great paper.
-The paper is heavily sized and very sturdy.
+Stonehenge Hot press—my new favorite hot press—is a great paper.
+It is heavily sized and very sturdy.
 I was able to easily remove a section of paint with the Mr. Clean Magic Eraser sponge, and repaint the area with no paper damage.
 Washes flow evenly, yet it is easy to create crisp bloom texture by adding extra water to moist areas.

 Stonehenge Cold press—paper texture runs smoother than Arches cold press.
 This paper is heavily sized, has excellent paint dispersion, and is easy to lift or soften edges after the paint is dry.
 Because of the heavy sizing, glazing must be done cautiously to avoid lifting the previous under layers.
 This excellent paper is similar in handling to the "old" Winsor and Newton paper.